fin-hypergrid/core/README.md

     * Here is an example of of using a custom renderer:
     <img src="images/README/customrenderer.png" alt="screenshot">

-* Hypergrid configuration can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html)
+* Hypergrid global configurations can be found [here](http://openfin.github.io/fin-hypergrid/doc/module-defaults.html)
-    * Modifying various hypergrid features and property defaults
+    * Use it for modifying various hypergrid features and property defaults
-    * Many of the hypergrid default values and properties can be set through property overriding functions `addGlobalProperties` and `addProperties`.
-The current list is: